Polk County man accused of possession of LSD

 According to Floyd County Jail reports:

-Austin Ray Freeman, 23, was pulled over for undisclosed reasons and found to be in possession of ten doses of suspected LSD along with a small amount of marijuana in a glass jar.
+Austin Ray Freeman, 23, was pulled over by police who found ten doses of suspected LSD along with a small amount of marijuana in a glass jar.

 In addition to the felony drug charge, Freeman was charged with a misdemeanor for possession of the marijuana.